 Converting Customers Through Your Marketing Campaign

-Successful marketing campaigns are usually a connected series of operations designed to have a particular end result, which in this case is driving conversions.
+Successful marketing campaigns are usually a connected series of operations designed to have a particular end result, or conversion.

-Your marketing campaign might be effective in driving traffic to your website or social media platform but there needs to be some kind of call to action (CTA) that you want your audience to engage with.
+Your marketing campaign needs a call to action (CTA) that you want your audience to engage with.
 CTAs are a direct ask of your audience that usually prompts visitors, leads, or consumers to take action, and you need to have this in your campaign if you want to see success.

-In the example of wanting to use UGC content to increase your Instagram, your CTA should outline the direct ask ("Share a photo of yourself using our product") and include the benefit for the user if they chose to engage ("and you might win a voucher").
-Whatever CTA you choose to use in your marketing campaign, make sure that your audience understands the benefit for them if they click on your CTA.
+Continuing the example of using UGC, your CTA would outline the direct ask ("Share a photo of yourself using our product") and include the benefit for the user if they chose to engage ("be entered to win a voucher").

-Another way that you can drive conversions around your campaigns is through landing pages.
-Landing pages are a dedicated online space for your audience to learn more about what your campaign is all about, and generally help set your marketing campaign apart from all the other content on your website.
+Another way that you can drive conversions with a marketing campaign is through landing pages.
+These dedicated pages help your audience to learn more about what your campaign is all about, and generally help set your campaign apart from all the other content on your website.

-Your landing page includes the benefits for your audience in taking part in your campaign, so highlight these and repeat your CTA so that your audience knows exactly what to do.
-Remember, if you want your audience to complete a form, don't ask them to complete too many sections.
+Campaign landing pages typically include the benefits for your audience in taking part in your campaign, so highlight these and repeat your CTA so that your audience knows exactly what to do.
 Include a variety of marketing assets, like images or videos, to increase the conversion rate.

 - Click-through rate